 It’s also a good idea to ask if there are any optional medications, or even general health precautions to take – the chances of catching something might be lower, but it wouldn’t hurt to eliminate the risk entirely.

 But be cautious – only trust legitimate medial sources (sites like the World Health Organisation or your government’s department of health), and stray away from public forums and chat rooms.
-In short, whether finding out in-person or online, only listen to professionals.
+In short, whether finding out in-person or online, it’s much safer to just listen to the professionals.

 The third and final thing to bear in mind (one that most people don’t pay attention to before travelling) is their general health.

-Vaccinations and vitamins can help prepare your body for the various environmental changes that overseas travel might bring, but stepping onto the plane after a stressful week, dehydrated, and with no breakfast inside you can be just as hazardous.
+Vaccinations and vitamins can help prepare your body for the various environmental changes that overseas travel might bring, but stepping onto the plane after a stressful week, dehydrated, and without eating breakfast can be just as hazardous.

 Keeping Healthy While Overseas

-I’ve put together a quick list of things that I’ve done in the past, to help keep my health in check whilst on the road:
+What I’ve done is put together a quick list of things that utilised in the past, to help keep my health in check whilst on the road:

 Keep Taking Multi-Vitamins